jdh8/wbridge5.book/constructive/minor/slam/README.md

 It is too risky to delay Splinter after 1♦ because opener is likely to bid a major.

+### SJS 2♦ ###
+Because minor games are cheaper and at least 5-level, be weary of them and manage to find a major game.
+The 3♥ and 3♠ rebids are reserved for 5-card majors skipped in opening due to a longer minor, which is clubs here.
+Other rebids have the same meanings as rebids to major SJS, but a major rebid is considered first.

+Opener still rebids below 4♦ because it wastes too much space to bid a Spliner from 4♥ on.
+The 3♦ rebid catches unbalanced diamond fits with no biddable major.

 ### Quantitative invitation to 6NT ###
 With 17~18 HCP and 2~3♠ 2~3♥ 2~4♦ 4+♣, invite to 6NT quantitatively.
 Fake a
 catchall 1♦ first because direct 4NT is reserved for RKCB.
 If the auction is